Own-Data-Privateer/hoardy-mail/README.md

   python3 -m imaparms.__main__ --help
   ```

-## Backup all your email
+## How to: fetch all your mail from GMail

-`imaparms` is not intended as a **backup** utility, `imaparms` is intended as a better replacement for `fetchmail`+`IMAPExpire` combination, with `imaparms` you are supposed to backup your `Maildir` with some third-party tool instead.
+`imaparms` is not intended as a *backup* utility, `imaparms` is intended as a better replacement for `fetchmail`+`IMAPExpire` combination, with `imaparms` you are supposed to backup your `Maildir` with a third-party tool.
 If you want to keep a synchronized copy of your mail locally and on your mail server you should use [offlineimap](https://github.com/OfflineIMAP/offlineimap), [imapsync](https://github.com/imapsync/imapsync), or something similar instead.

-`imaparms` can, however, be used for efficient local backups of your mail if you are willing to sacrifice either `SEEN` or `FLAGGED` IMAP flag to `imaparms` for it to use it to store its state on the server.
+`imaparms` can, however, be used for efficient local mirroring of your IMAP data if you are willing to sacrifice either `SEEN` or `FLAGGED` IMAP flag to `imaparms` for it to use it to store its state on the server.
-And using `imaparms` for backups is illustrative, so a couple of examples follow.
+And using `imaparms` for mirroring is illustrative, so a couple of examples follow.

 All examples on this page use `maildrop` MDA from [Courier Mail Server project](https://www.courier-mta.org/), which is the simplest commodity MDA with the simplest setup I know of.
 But, of course, you can use anything else.
 E.g., [fdm](https://github.com/nicm/fdm) can function as an MDA, and it is also pretty simple to setup.

-### Backup inefficiently
+### Backup all your email from GMail

 The following will fetch all messages from all the folders on the server (without changing message flags on the server side) and feed them to `maildrop` which will just put them all into `~/Mail/backup` `Maildir`.